anhlt59/Blog_api/README.md

-# recipe-app-api
+# Blog-api
-Recipe app api source code
+Blog-api app source code

 # note
 if docker-compose.yml or Dockerfile is changed,